 Nottingham Law School offered a diverse experience, combining education with practical opportunities.
-The Legal Advice Centre, FRU and impressive career services make the university much more than a simple academic institution.
+NLS Legal and the impressive career services make the university much more than a simple academic institution.
 I came to the university with minimal legal experience and have found ample opportunity to rectify this.

 This course is a serious undertaking, allowing graduates to attain a qualifying law degree in a single year.
 As someone who wanted to attack the legal industry with rigour, I was attracted to the ‘fast-track’ nature of the course, which still covered all central aspects of the legal industry.
 Importantly, the teaching has been supported by a strong pastoral element.
 We have been consistently reminded that all the staff have their office door open to the students for any issues we might have.
 For example, upon asking a tutor to be an academic reference, she invited me for a cup of tea and discussed my aspirations and background for an hour or so, ensuring she knew how best to frame any reference she gave.

 I was most interested in the GDL because it offered a clear and challenging career path.
 With an undergraduate degree in History, I felt a lack of direction and opportunity with regards to job prospects.
 The GDL offered me the qualifying degree to undertake work in an exciting, complex and fast-paced industry.